downingtim/LSDV-PVG/README.md

 Run in Nextflow given a template YML file and an example FASTA file.
 You may need to activate docker and R to ensure it works smoothly.
 You need Java version 11+ as well.

-For example, we can examine a smnall set of goatpox virus (GTPV) genomes, this should take 6 minutes to run:
+For example, we can examine a smnall set of goatpox virus (GTPV) genomes, this took 24 minutes / 19.3 CPU hours to run:

     nextflow run main.nf --config template.GTPV.yml --reference test_genomes.GTPV.fa

-In another example, we can examine a set of 142 foot-and-mouth virus (FMDV) genomes, which should take 4 mins to run.
+In another example, we can examine a set of 142 foot-and-mouth virus (FMDV) genomes, which took 4 mins / 14 CPU hours to run:

     nextflow run main.nf --config template.FMDV.A.yml --reference test_genomes.FMDV.A.fa

-We can take 121 lumpy skin disease virus (LSDV) genome, which takes 605 mins to run:
+We can take 121 lumpy skin disease virus (LSDV) genome, which takes 605 mins / 33 CPU hours to run:

     nextflow run main.nf --config template.LSDV.yml --reference test_genomes.LSDV.fa

-We can run on a large DNA test dataset - 15 GTPV genomes to be downloaded based on the text in the template file
+We can run on a large DNA test dataset - 15 GTPV genomes (at the time of writing) to be downloaded based on the text in the template file (during testing, this took 15 mins / XX CPU hours to complete):

     nextflow run main.nf --config template.GTPV.yml

-We can run on a ssRNA test dataset - 193 FMDV serotype A genomes to be downloaded based on the "subname" in the template file (here the subname is "serotype A") (during testing, this takes 206 seconds to complete)
+We can run on a ssRNA test dataset - 193 FMDV serotype A genomes (at the time of writing) to be downloaded based on the "subname" in the template file (here the subname is "serotype A") (during testing, this took 206 seconds / X CPU hours to complete):

     nextflow run main.nf --config template.FMDV.yml

+## Module selection

+By default, the modules will be active if the associated component in the 'MODULES' is 'on' (has a digit 1 following its entry) in the template YML file.
+To turn a module 'off', put 0 after the module in the template YML file.

+## Speeding it up

+You can skip some modules: the HEAPS_Visualize module takes a considerable amount of time.
+Toggle these using the template file.

 ## Java issue